-How do I clean my bearings?
+How do I clean my skate bearings?

 Here is a list of items you will need:

-Step 2) Replace nuts or axles on your skates or blades so not lose any. ( believe me it happens )
+Step 2) Replace nuts or axles on your skates or blades so not to lose any. ( believe me it happens )

 Step 3) Now start removing the bearings from your wheels.
-Easier said than done you said.
-No not really here is a trade secret.
+Easier said than done you say.
+No not really.
+Here is a trade secret.
 Either use a Philip screw driver ( for the roller blades ) or one of the axle of the skates to just do that.
 Now place the bearing to be pulled out of the wheel on the axle so that it is just a little half way in (See the first photo below).
 Now by using the wheel as a lever you should be able to get each and every bearing out this way (see the two last photos below).

-Step 4) Once you have taken out all bearings. give them a quick wipe over with one of the cloth.
+Step 4) Once you have taken out all bearings, give them a quick wipe over with one of the cloth.
 Place them into one of the Gatorade bottles.
 Now pour in enough Kerosene so to cover the bearings ( with about 2 cm of Kerosene above the bearings ).